Powerlearnproject/se-day1-assignment-kary-creator/README.md

 6. User-Centric Design
 Focus on Users: Software engineering emphasizes understanding user needs, leading to products that provide better user experiences.
 Feedback Integration: Continuous feedback loops allow for ongoing improvements based on user input.
 Identify and describe at least three key milestones in the evolution of software engineering.
 1.Birth of software engineering in 1968
-A need for systematic approaches and methodologies,and best practices to improve software quality and manageability was realized. eg Fortran
+A need for systematic approaches and methodologies,and best practices to improve software quality and manageability was realized.
-2.Introduction of structured programming 1970
+2.Introduction of structured programming 1970.
 Concepts such as control structures and modular designs were introduced.Improving code clarity and maintainability.
 3.The Agile Manifesto 2001
 A new approach to software development was introduced.It emphasized flexibility,collaboration and customer feedback over rigid planning and processes